The Nordic alternative protein research ecosystem

 When analysing field-specific patent activity, the Nordics exhibit distinct strengths:

-- Plant-based: This is the region’s strongest field, with Denmark contributing 52 patent families (fifth overall), followed by Sweden with 49 and Finland with 38.
-In the private sector, Denmark’s Chr.
-Hansen emerges as a key player, reflecting its strong focus on fermentation solutions for plant-based foods.
+- Plant-based: This is the region’s strongest field, with Denmark contributing 85 patent families (fifth overall), followed by Sweden with 61 (sixth) and Finland with 46 (seventh).
+In the private sector, Denmark’s Novonesis emerges as a key player, reflecting its strong focus on fermentation solutions for plant-based foods.
 Sweden’s Oatly also plays a major role, underscoring Sweden’s leadership in plant-based dairy.

 - Fermentation: Nordic activity in this field is also notable.
-Sweden leads the region with 12 fermentation-related patent families, followed by Finland with nine, and Denmark with seven.
-In the private sector, Sweden’s Promyc is a significant contributor, while Finland’s Solar Foods stands out for its innovative fermentation processes using CO₂ to create sustainable protein ingredients.
+Sweden leads the region with 14 fermentation-related patent families, followed by Finland with 10, and Denmark with eight.
+Notably, Sweden leads the pack in fermentation patents while having the lowest public investment in this pillar in the Nordics, as more than half of fermentation patent families came from Mycorena, which was acquired by Belgian Naplasol in 2024.
+Finland’s Solar Foods stands out for its innovative fermentation processes using CO₂ to produce sustainable protein ingredients.

 - Cultivated meat: There is relatively limited Nordic patent activity in this emerging field.
-Finland is the only Nordic country with recorded patent activity, holding one cultivated meat patent family.
+Sweden has the most cultivated meat patents, held by companies Curve, Cellevate and Hooked Seafood.
 However, promising developments are underway.
 Aarhus University hosts the CellFood Hub, a dedicated centre of excellence for cultivated meat research, focusing on addressing key challenges in cultivated meat and seafood production.

 The role of open innovation in advancing the Nordic landscape

-A recurring challenge in the alternative protein sector is the dominance of private-sector research, which can hinder collaboration and slow progress.
-Universities and applied research organisations are generally underrepresented in the IP landscape – an exception being VTT Technical Research Centre of Finland.
-As a leading public institution, VTT holds five patent families spanning plant-based, fermentation, and cross-cutting technologies, reinforcing its role as a key driver of Nordic innovation and aligning with Finland’s strategic focus on fermentation.
-However, this broader coordination gap must be addressed to accelerate innovation and bring solutions to market faster.
+A recurring challenge in the alternative protein sector is the historical prominence of private-sector research, which can hinder collaboration and slow progress.
+Universities and applied research organisations are generally underrepresented in the IP landscape, indicating a significant barrier in successful technology transfer and research translation.
+VTT Technical Research Centre of Finland is a rare example of a leading public institution performing strongly in patents.
+VTT holds five patent families spanning plant-based, fermentation, and cross-cutting technologies, reinforcing its role as a key driver of Nordic innovation and aligning with Finland’s strategic focus on fermentation.
+However, VTT is the exception, and this broader translation gap must be addressed to accelerate innovation and bring solutions to market faster.

 The Plant2Food project, hosted by Aarhus University, exemplifies efforts to support Open Innovation in Science.
 Under this framework, research results are publicly accessible, promoting collaboration and knowledge-sharing, while still allowing private industry to pursue Intellectual Property-protected follow-up projects.
 This balance between openness and intellectual property generation fosters a more collaborative ecosystem, crucial for accelerating innovation and overcoming common industry challenges.